Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 * a client of the crypto service, which makes a RPC to the crypto service;
 * in some scenarios, a client of the client, which makes a RPC to the crypto client which re-shares the memory with the crypto service.

+The behavior of RPC is defined for in terms of values of inputs and outputs.
+This models an ideal world where the content of input and output buffers is not accessible outside the crypto service while it is processing an RPC.
+It is a security violation if the crypto service behaves in a way that cannot be achieved by setting the inputs before the RPC call, and reading the outputs after the RPC call is finished.

 #### Read-read inconsistency

 If an input argument is in shared memory, there is a risk of a **read-read inconsistency**: